Alfredo Cornejo (boxer)

-Alfredo Cornejo Cuevas (born June 6, 1933) is a former Chilean boxer, who won the gold medal in the welterweight division at the 1959 Pan American Games in Chicago, United States.
+Alfredo Cornejo Cuevas (June 6, 1933 – August 15, 2021) was a Chilean boxer, who won the gold medal in the welterweight division at the 1959 Pan American Games in Chicago, United States.
 In the same year he also won the world amateur welterweight title in Mexico City.
 He later fought four professional fights from 1961 to 1962.

 As an amateur, he was three times South American Champion; as a light welterweight in Montevideo, Uruguay, 1956, and in Santiago, Chile, 1957, and as a welterweight, in Lima, Peru, 1958.
 He also competed in the men's welterweight event at the 1960 Summer Olympics.